Road to Now: Episodes

 The end of the Cold War brings about economic growth and poverty alleviation, accelerated by the new technologies and increased foreign capital flows from the West to the East.
 Market forces rise in China, while India benefits from outsourcing.
-Financial deregulation in the United States results in the Global Financial Crisis, which has serious global impacts including in Iceland and Greece.
+Financial deregulation in the United States results in the 2008 financial crisis, which has serious global impacts including in Iceland and Greece.
 Entrenched inequality and lingering unemployment help brings Donald Trump to the White House.
 China's growth is sustained through developing high tech capabilities, but trade imbalances, intellectual property theft and an increasingly aggressive posture make it a strategic competitor with the United States.